kids-first/kf-api-dataservice/README.md

 - `PG_USER` - the postgres user to connect with
 - `PG_PASS` - the password of the user

+#### Indexd

+Gen3/Indexd is used for tracking most of the file information in the data model.
+It requires some environment variables to be set for the full functionality, however, this requires a deploment of Indexd which is currently difficult to do for development.
+The `INDEXD_URL` can be set to `None` so that files may still be registered in the data model, though many of the fields will not be persisted.

+- `INDEXD_URL` - the url of the indexd api
+- `INDEXD_USER` - the username of a user in the indexd api
+- `INDEXD_PASS` - the password of the user in the indexd api

+Alternativly, an `INDEXD_SECRET` may be used in place of the `INDEXD_USER` and `INDEXD_PASS` to load the secrets from vault.

 ## Documentation

 The swagger docs are located at the root `localhost:5000/`.